Theo Waigel: Life after politics

 After serving as Of counsel with the Munich office of law firm GSK Stockmann + Kollegen for many years, Waigel – alongside Alexander Radwan, among others – joined Waigel Rechtsanwälte in 2016.

 In 2008, following revelations about violations of the Foreign Corrupt Practices Act, the German industrial conglomerate Siemens agreed to install Waigel as an outside corporate monitor for four years.
 Waigel was the first compliance monitor who is not a U.S. national.
 He served in this position between January 2009 and October 2012.

 In 2011, Waigel served as a member of the Board of Trustees of the Munich bid for the 2018 Winter Olympics.

 In 2012, Waigel joined a newly established external advisory panel under the leadership of Jürgen Hambrecht at Deutsche Bank, which was to review compensation and governance at the company.

 Even after the end of his political career, Waigel was a CSU delegate to the Federal Convention for the purpose of electing the President of Germany in 2009, 2010, 2017 and 2022.

 In 2013, Waigel was offered the role of president of TSV 1860 Munich but decided against it.
 Amid the 2015 FIFA corruption case, he declined offers to join an advisory board to the 2016 FIFA Reform Committee.

 From 2016 to 2022, following an appointment by Chancellor Angela Merkel, Waigel served on a three-member panel (alongside Michael Gerhardt and Krista Sager) to oversee the implementation of a new law designed to avoid potential conflicts of interest, requiring senior German officials from the chancellor to deputy ministers to observe a cooling-off period if they want to quit the government for a job in business.

 Alongside David Gold, Baron Gold and Noëlle Lenoir, Waigel was appointed by Airbus to an Independent Compliance Review Panel (ICRP) in 2017, amid investigations by the Serious Fraud Office (SFO) and the French National Financial Prosecutor (PNF) into allegations of fraud, bribery and corruption in the company's civil aviation business.
 In 2021, he was appointed to co-chair – alongside Brigitte Zypries – an independent expert commission established by audit firm Ernst & Young to assess its involvement in the Wirecard scandal.

 Personal life

 From 1966 to 1993 Waigel was married to Karin Waigel (two children).
 Since 1994 he has been married to the Olympic alpine skier Irene Epple; they have one child.
+Waigel is a Roman Catholic.